- Ages 9+

 Yes, International Slavery Museum is wheelchair friendly and has accessible toilets.

-International Slavery Museum has not told us if they are fully pushchair friendly.
+No, International Slavery Museum have stated they are not pushchair friendly.

 International Slavery Museum has not told us if they are dog friendly.